SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2024.rst

 **Includes work:**

-- Specify infrastructure requirements to deploy as many loaders as possible (wrt the storage bandwidth capcity)
+- Specify infrastructure requirements to deploy as many loaders as possible (wrt the storage bandwidth capacity)
 - Deploy the ingestion tooling on the infrastructure
 - Run the ingestion